Kong/lua-resty-timer-ng/README.md

 ## Description

-This library is implemented using the timer wheel algorithm, which uses the small number of timers created by Openresty API `ngx.timer.at` to manage a large number of tasks.
+This library is implemented using the timer wheel algorithm, which uses the small number of timers created by OpenResty API `ngx.timer.at` to manage a large number of tasks.

 * Efficiently, create, pause, start and cancel a timer takes O(1) time.
 * Concurrency control, you can limit the number of threads.